stomp-js/stomp-js.github.io/_faqs/alternatives-are-there-any-missing-features-from-original-jeff-mesnil-stompjs.md

 priority: ZAE
 ---

 The Jeff Mesnil's stompjs supports STOMP over TCP when used in NodeJS environment.
-This is not supported by these libraries.
+Other than this, there are no known missing functionality.
-If you intend to use this feature, please raise a issue.
+If you intend to use this feature, please raise an issue.

 The Jeff Mesnil's stompjs does not support the STOMP protocol strictly while `@stomp/stompjs` implements the protocol strictly and completely.